numba/numba-mlir/doc/newlangref.md

 Assigning tensor elements via `[]` will mark them as active.

-There is intentionally no way to mark element as inactive opther than creating new tensor/vector.
+There is intentionally no way to mark element as inactive other than creating new tensor/vector.

 For numpy functions operating on tensors/vectors, spicific element will be